Psyche-mia/UR5_Demo/README.md

 This is a UR5 Demo Respository

 ### Enviroment
-Python version is 2.7.15.
+Python version is 2.7.15. <br/>
-You have to install OpenCV3 and urx packages.
+You have to install OpenCV3 and urx packages. <br/>
+In urrobot.py file (in urx packages), comment "...Robot Stopped..." to avoid unexpected stop.<br/>

 ##### tictactoe_camera.py <br/>
   Main file for Tic-Tac-Toe game demonstration on UR5 <br/>